 Our cause-and-effect image synthesis begins with generating core caption pairs, each consisting of one caption describing the cause and the other stating the effect.
 We then leverage the language capabilities of LLMs to entail these paired captions into contextually relevant descriptions, enhancing the consistency of sentences to facilitate the creation of cause-and-effect image pairs.
 Finally, we employ diffusion models to generate numerous siamese images based on these descriptions, annotating cue phrases and causality explanations for each pair.

-Our MuCR benchmark consist 400 pairs of cause-and-effect images across various categories (humans, animals, plants, characters, and mixtures) and different styles (photograph and comic).
+Our MuCR benchmark consist 12k pairs of cause-and-effect images across various categories (humans, animals, plants, characters, and mixtures) and different styles (photograph, comic, and black-white).
 The below table illustrates some examples featuring various categories and styles from our MuCR benchmark as well as the distribution overview of categories and styles.

 Image-level Metric.
 The image-level score consists of two parts: cause-to-effect (C2E) score and effect-to-cause (E2C) score.
 This scoring is designed to assess whether the VLLMs can identify visual cues and semantic causality between images and make the correct choice from four potential images (see paper for more details).